Jamin Davis is dealing with some growing pains. Washington’s solution: Play him more.

 “Good athlete.
 Really good range.
 Packs a good wallop when he hits people,” Fangio said.
 “He’s going to be a damn good linebacker in this league.”

-Rivera said Washington’s coaches are similarly excited about Davis’ progress.
+Rivera said Washington’s coaches are similarly excited about Davis’s progress.

 “Now he’s using his full skill set,” he said.
 “When you see Jamin range from one side to the other, that’s what we saw on tape coming out of Kentucky.
-He was the best linebacker coming out of the [Southeastern Conference] for a reason.”
+He was the best linebacker coming out of the [SEC] for a reason.”

 In this bigger role, the stakes of Davis being able to avoid those repeat mistakes are high.
-Linebacker was one of the team’s weakest units last year, and Washington did little to address the position other than draft Davis.
+Linebacker was one of the team’s weakest units last year, and Washington did little to address the position other than to draft Davis.
 Rivera tried to fast-track Davis’s development by putting him at the challenging mike, or middle linebacker, position from his first professional practice, but even by the time the season started, Rivera was still effectively having to choose between Davis’s development and playing to win.
-He chose to ease Davis into things, but now that Rivera has signaled that he believes Davis can handle a high volume of snaps, it’s up to Davis to capitalize.
+He chose to ease Davis into things, but now that Rivera has signaled that he believes Davis can handle a high volume of snaps, it’s up to the rookie to capitalize.

 “Just getting more confident and playing Jamin Davis football.
 It ain't nothing special,” Davis said as the key to his development after a Week 3 loss at Buffalo.
 “It's just going out there, trying to do my job as best as possible and stepping up when my number's called.”

-When asked about Davis’s potential, linebacker Cole Holcomb pointed out the stop he made in that Buffalo game.
+When asked about Davis’s potential, linebacker Cole Holcomb pointed out a stop he made in that Buffalo game.
 After Davis contained quarterback Josh Allen’s scramble on third down, he made a big stop on a fourth-and-two play as well.
 Davis read the running back from the slot to the flat and flew in to make a tackle short of the first down.
 It highlighted the physical talents Davis has and what he’s capable of when he reads the play clearly enough to use them.

 “Every game, he’s getting more and more comfortable,” Holcomb said.
 “He’s learning to rely [on his athleticism].
 When he knows what he’s doing and he’s got confidence, he goes and makes plays.”